-Nils Ivar Bohlin, creator of the three-point lap/shoulder automobile seatbelt, was born in 1920 in Harnosand, Sweden.
+Nils Ivar Bohlin, creator of the three-point lap/shoulder automobile seatbelt, was born on July 17, 1920 in Harnosand, Sweden.
 In 1939, he completed his BS in mechanical engineering at Harnosand Laroveik.
 In 1942, he began working for Svenska Aeroplan Aktiebolaget (Saab Aircraft Company) as an aircraft designer.
 There, he was in charge of the development of ejection seats and other pilot rescue systems for supersonic aircrafts.

 In 1958, Bohlin was hired as a safety engineer for AB Volvo in Gothenburg, Sweden.
 In 1959, he became chief of Volvo’s Automotive Safety Department.
 Bohlin helped to design and manage multi-disciplinary accident investigation teams for cars and trucks.
 Safety belts were in use at the time, but the most prevalent design used a single strap with a buckle over the stomach.
 This design risked injury to body organs in high-speed crashes.

 Bohlin aimed to find an alternative design that would not only protect both the upper and lower body, but would also be comfortable and simple to use.
 He spent about a year devising a system that had one strap that would go across the chest and one that would go across the hips, with a joint for these two straps located just next to the driver’s hip.
 The design held both the upper and lower body in place and was simple enough that the driver could buckle up with one hand.

 In 1959, Volvo became the first automaker to introduce Bohlin’s three-point safety belt design.
 At first, the company put the belts in cars designated only for its home market, but by 1963, all Volvos came equipped with front seat belts, and the company decided to make the design free for use by all car makers.